AndroidModLoader/JPatch/README.md

  - 44100Hz audio support without a mod "OpenAL Update"
  - Fixed emergency vehicles (FixStreamingDistScale)
  - Fixed an annoying glitch with colorpicker in Tenderfender
+ - The camera is not rotating like a crazy when mouse/keyboard is connected (thanks AliAssassiN!)
+ - The camera buffer is getting properly cleared.
+This is fixing "ghosting" underworld (thanks AliAssassiN!)
+ - Lamppost coronas are now rotating like on PS2
+ - Directional sunlight on entities (vehicles, peds)
+ - CJ is no longer breathing with his ass underwater
+ - FX particles draw distance scaler (default is x2.5)
+ - Fixed coronas stretching while the weather is foggy
+ - BengbuGuards: Second siren is now working
+ - Weapon spread fix
+ - Disable a flag to allow shadows to be drawed on all surfaces
+ - Fix a little mistake that doesnt let player to crouch if he's ~1 HP
+ - Vehicle sun glare
+ - No minimap in interiors
+ - Fixed green textures (moved from SkyGFX Mobile)
+ - **Radar streaming should be fixed**
+ - Allow license plates to render on all vehicles
+ - Show muzzle flash for the last bullet

 **Since v1.6.1**
  - A fix for vehicle's entering task (thanks AliAssassiN!)